oalfonso-o/mkdocs/docs/posts/python_async.md

     - takes 2.4 seconds to process
     - not a single request gets a timeout

-I've not raised the fact that Flask is working with multithread mode by default because indeed comparing 1 thread of FastAPI vs 1 thread of Flask is not fair, because is very common to configure the wsgi app to work with threads, which perform a good concurrency job.
+I've not raised until now the fact that Flask is working with threaded mode by default because indeed comparing 1 thread of FastAPI vs 1 thread of Flask is not fair, because is very common to configure the wsgi app to work with threads, which perform a good concurrency job.
 When a thread hits networking it switches to another thread, so it's similar to how async await works.
 But I wanted to show it just to demonstrate the real difference of 1 thread async vs 1 thread sync.

 ## Conclusions